maim-lain/mythicmanor/weeks/week2.md

 <br>

 ### Day 8 - Monday

+#### Morning:
 - mall cop thing 3rd change room.
 Oh no, we've been caught. ( ͡° ͜ʖ ͡°)
 - Esther Special event | In morning, watch porn (need: watched porn more than 5 times, Esther’s level is at least 4, day is at least 8.)
-- Naira special event | Cam - Naira’s level is at least 5, repair skill at least 1, visit her room in the afternoon while you have a camera in your inventory.
-Then visit Esther in the garden and ask to get into Naira’s room (to fix PC).
-Install the camera in the snowflake painting.
-    - now able to enter her room at anytime in the noon by asking esther

-#### Morning:
--

 #### Afternoon:
 -